rsoftone/virmap/10-helper-scripts/README.md

 **Usage:**

-Paramaters:
+Parameters:

-1. Path to the nucleotide FASTA files generated in [Part 4](#part-4-nucleotide-fasta-generation-using-katana-pbs-script)
+1. Path to the nucleotide FASTA files generated in [Part 4](#part-4-nucleotide-fasta-generation-using-gadi-pbs-script)

 2. Path to output the database folder (default: `./krakenDb`)